hugeicons/hugeicons-flutter/README.md

 ## Features

-- **Extensive Collection**: Access over 4000+ stroke icons for free, ready to use in your projects.
+- **Extensive Collection**: Access over 4,500+ stroke-rounded SVG icons for free, ready to use in your projects.
+- **SVG-Based**: High-quality vector icons that scale perfectly at any size.
 - **Scalable Icons**: Easily adjust the size of icons to fit your design perfectly.
 - **Color Customization**: Apply any color to icons to match your brand or design theme.
-- **Rotation and Animation**: Add a dynamic touch with rotation and animation options.
+- **Stroke Width Control**: Customize stroke width for fine-tuned design control.
+- **Tree Shaking**: Only include the icons you use in your final app bundle.

 ## Installation